chiknas/SwanCloudServer/README.md

 1. files.base-path = the base path the system will use to start organising the uploaded files.
 Use when you need to mount a volume when using this with Docker.
 Default setting is the base path the application was initialized on.
+2. files.reset-indexes = Set indexes to be refreshed on startup.
+Off by default.

 ### <ins>Security('production' only)</ins>